 The Kornati National Park

 The Kornati National Park is made up of 89 islands along 150 miles of coastline, making it the perfect park to explore if you’re travelling around Croatia as a part of a sailing trip.
-Be sure to park your swimsuit, as the stunning waters are impossible to resist!
+Be sure to pack your swimsuit, as the stunning waters are impossible to resist!

 Mljet National Park

 Located on the southern island of Mljet, this national park sits in between two large saltwater lakes that offer kayaking, swimming, and hiking if you’re somebody who likes to balance their sunbathing with some adventure!
-The larger of the two lakes has a small island within which is home to a 12th century Benedictine monastery, now functioning as a picturesque café!
+The larger of the two lakes has a small island within which is home to a 12th-century Benedictine monastery, now functioning as a picturesque café!
 You can access Mljet by daily ferries from Dubrovnik.

 Krka National Park

 If you’re searching for beautiful waterfalls in Croatia, then Krka is a must!
 The picturesque Krka waterfalls offer the bonus of being able to be swim in them and cool down after you’ve finished exploring the 14th-century medieval fortress and monastery on the Krka River.
 Reaching this stunning national park is easy from Sibenik, Split, Zadar, or Skradin.

 Risnjak National Park